Google launches generative AI performance reports in Search Console

 The introduction of AI performance tracking does not mean abandoning existing SEO fundamentals.
 It means layering additional structural requirements on top of them.
 Content still needs to rank.
 It also needs to be machine-readable in a way that allows generative models to extract, cite and summarise accurately.

 This requires clear entity definitions, explicit relationships between concepts and unambiguous sourcing.
-Pages that rely on implied context or assume prior knowledge will struggle to appear in AI overviews.
+Pages that rely on implied context or assume prior knowledge will struggle to appear in AI Overviews.
 Generative models prefer content that defines terms, explains relationships and states conclusions clearly.
 Nuance and subtlety are less reliably extracted than direct statements and structured comparisons.

 According to Google’s structured data documentation, implementing schema markup for articles, how-to guides, FAQs and reviews increases the likelihood of content being surfaced in rich results and AI-driven features.
 This is not speculative.
 It is documented behaviour that now has a corresponding measurement layer in Search Console.